bashog/EconomicScenariosGenerator/README.md

 - `unpack_data`: transforms numpy to dataframe;
 - `pre_processing`: It takes the real data and encode it into binary by setting the min and max values used also for the encoding and It initialises the weights and biases;
 - `qq_plot`: it draws the QQ plot for each variable to compare the real data and the generated data;
-- `train`: it is the training function of the data with the k contrastive divergence method.
-For each batch among each of the epochs, weights are updated by using the gradient descent method.
+- `mse`: Calculates the mean square error between two arrays of real data;
+- `plot_mse` : plots the mse output;
 - `train` : it is the training function of the data with the k contrastive divergence method.
-For each batch among each of the epochs, weights and biases are updated by using the gradient descent method.
+For each batch among each of the epochs, weights and biases are updated by using the gradient descent method;
 - `generate_scenarios`: allows to generate new data with the thermalization method which is based on the generation of new data.
-For each scenario, we take a random vector already trained on the previous weights and biases then we pass it K times (K represents the thermalization factor) in the forwards and backwards passes to be able to generate new data different from the historical ones.
+For each scenario, we take a random vector already trained on the previous weights and biases then we pass it K times (K represents the thermalization factor) in the forwards and backwards passes to be able to generate new data different from the historical ones;

 ```python
 test_dates = '2021-09-04'